lucs/Test-Selector/README.md

     my-blocksub ⟨some-label⟩ => { … };

-To use a different name for ｢label｣, you need to pass two arguments: the first one is the desired new (or same) name for ｢t｣, and the second the new name for ｢label｣.
+To use a different name for ｢label｣, you need to pass two arguments: the first one is the desired new (or same) name for ｢t｣, and the second, the new name for ｢label｣.
 For example:

     use Test::Selector 't', 'my-labelsub';